NotAlexNoyle/OldEnchant-OG/README.md

-# zOldEnchant
+# OldEnchant-OG

-Allows to have the enchantments of the 1.7.10 in the recent versions of minecraft
+Allows servers to have the enchantments of the 1.7.10 in 1.19.4.

+Also mitigates the "too expensive" error in anvils.

 ![Gif of enchantment table](https://img.groupez.dev/zoldenchant/enchant.gif)

-No configuration, no command, just put the plugin and hop
+Licensed under MIT.